Looking forward, what predictions do you have for the 2021 for the life science and healthcare industry, and its investors?

 We are probably well equipped now to deal with a viral infection, vaccinate and turn things around.
 The infrastructure that Pfizer and Moderna have built will be very very useful for that.
 Somehow or another there should be a lot of public money to support this because the next viral infection might happen tomorrow or it might happen in 20 years’ time and there should almost be a utility function built in there.

 What I am generally worried about is multi-drug resistant bacterial and fungal infections where we could end up back in the 1920’s and 30’s.
 This viral infection should be a warning call, the good thing about a virus is that it happens quickly, from October to March it went from one infection to 100 million people and that explosive type of event galvanises people.
 If multi-drug resistance kicks in, bacterial or fungal, and you are already starting to see that there are fungal infections now that are resistant to all drugs, there is a smouldering effect and you go from 2000 cases a year to 3000 to 4000 cases a year and all of a sudden you wake up and a routine appendicitis procedure is a death sentence and no one saw it coming.
 So, this is a big scare for me because we are not very good, as with climate change, at dealing with the long smouldering healthcare issues.

 Leaving aside all of the pessimism I think that the good news is that the treatment modalities are now being put into practice, whether it’s MRNA vaccines, CRISPR, gene therapy, there is so much promise there right now it could be a really interesting time for healthcare.
 Those are probably all niche indications for now until they move up the value chain into larger primary care indications and we will see how that plays out.
 But for every Pfizer there is a Purdue Pharma so that is the tricky part.”

-Thank you for reading Part 5 of 5 of the Q1 2021 Edition of BioInvestors.
+Thank you for reading Part 5 of the first edition of BioInvestors.